TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Number Placement Puzzles.md

 * *Constraint*: Clues may not repeat within an entry.
 * *Extension*: A given combination of numbers can only be used once in the grid.

+### Kojun
+* *Goal*: Place the numbers $1,\dots,N$ where $N$ is the number of cells in the region.
+* *Constraint*: When two numbers are orthogonally adjacent, the numbers must be different
+* *Constraint*: The upper number of two numbers in the same region must be greater than the lower number.

 ### Mathrax
 * *Goal*: Fill in each cell with the numbers $1-N$, where $N$ is the puzzle's side.
 * *Constraint*: Numbers may not repeat in the rows or columns.
 * *Constraint*: A number and a mathematical operation indicates that the number is a result of executing the operation with numbers in diagonally adjacent cells.
 * *Constraint*: An "E" in the corner indicates all four cells incident to it have even numbers.
 * *Constraint*: An "O" in the corner indicates all four cells incident to it have odd numbers.

+### Nanbaboru
+* *Goal*: Fill some cells with numbers from the given range.
+* *Constraint*: No number appears twice in any row or column
+* *Constraint*: Circles must contain numbers
+* *Constraint*: Crosses must not contain numbers.

+### Nanro
+* *Goal*: Fill in some cells with numbers
+* *Constraint*: All numbers in the region must be the same.
+* *Constraint*: The given number in a region denotes how many cells in this region contain a number.
+* *Constraint*: All regions contain at least one number.
+* *Constraint*: When two numbers are orthogonally adjacent across a region boundary, the numbers must be different.
+* *Constraint*: No pools.
+No $2\times 2$ area contains only numbered digits.
+* *Constraint*: All cells with numbers form one orthogonally continuous region.

 ### Number Chain
 * *Goal*: Draw a single continuous line from the upper left to the lower right.